 Before you hire a divorce lawyer, you should know that getting a divorce is expensive, destabilizing, and usually heart-wrenching.
 That is why having the best possible divorce lawyer representing you is so important.

-This article will help you understand the role of divorce lawyers, the types of work they perform, the fees they charge, and, most importantly, how to select your divorce lawyer by knowing the questions to ask them before making your selection.
+This article will help you understand the role of divorce lawyers and the divorce process, the types of work they perform, the fees they charge, and, most importantly, how to select your divorce lawyer by knowing the questions to ask them before making your selection.

 What Divorce Lawyers Do